dustinwloring1988/vibe-cli/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

+### Development Guidelines

+When contributing to this project, please follow these guidelines:

+- Write tests for new features and bug fixes
+- Ensure all tests pass by running `npm test`
+- Maintain or improve test coverage
+- Follow the established code style (enforced by ESLint and Prettier)
+- Commit messages should follow the format: `type: description` (e.g., `feat: add new tool`)
+- Pre-commit hooks will automatically format and lint your code before committing

+The project is set up with husky to run linters and formatters on pre-commit.
+If your commit fails due to linting issues, you can fix them with `npm run lint:fix` and `npm run format`.